PLCnext/BusConductor/README.md

 ### Axioline

 If there is an error on the local bus (e.g. missing I/O module), then the Axioline bus will restart automatically when the originally configured I/O module arrangement is detected.
-This allows for hot-swapping of faulty I/O modules, for example.
+This feature could be used, for example, to replace a faulty I/O module without powering down the PLC.
+In this case, however, the faulty I/O module will still need to be powered off if it does not support hot-swapping.

 ### Inline